ParasSolanki/github-jobs-react/README.md

 ## Build

-To deploy this project run
+To build this project run

 ```bash
   yarn build